FTC-9974-THOR/GuidedVectorField/README.md

 cubic bezier curves.
 Everything else in this project is to support the demo functionality.

-The demo by default runs in screensaver mode, and will display fields for randomly generated Bezier curves.
-Clicking on the demo will toggle to interactive mode, which will freeze the current curve and allow you to see the guidance vector at the position of your mouse.
+The demo by default runs in interactive mode, which will freeze the current curve and allow you to see the guidance vector at the position of your mouse.
+Clicking will toggle between interactive and screensaver mode.
+In screensaver mode, the demo will display fields for randomly generated Bezier curves.
 The transition between screensaver and interactive mode is a bit buggy :/.
 If you want to use this code in FTC, you should be able to just copy CubicBezierCurve, RBGVFNavigation, and Vector2 into your code.